Sinkhorn Distributionally Robust Optimization: Efficient First-order Algorithm for Sinkhorn Robust Optimization

-where the feasible set $\Theta$ contains all possible candidates of decision vector $\theta$, and we take $\hP$ as the empirical distribution corresponding to sample points $\hx_i, i=1,\ldots,n$.
-Based on our strong dual \eqref{Eq:dual:SDRO:general:unified}, we reformulate \eqref{Eq:statistical:learning} as
+Here the feasible set $\Theta\subseteq\mathbb{R}^{d_{\theta}}$ is \emph{closed and convex} containing all possible candidates of decision vector $\theta$, and the Sinkhorn uncertainty set is centered around a given nominal distribution $\hP$.
+Based on our strong dual expression \eqref{Eq:dual:SDRO:general:unified}, we reformulate \eqref{Eq:statistical:learning} as